 Depending on your budget, here are some of the top accommodation choices in Banff:

-Budget places to stay in Banff
+Best budget places to stay in Banff

 If you’re looking for an incredible, rustic experience – head to HI Rampart Creek Wilderness Hostel, just past Lake Louise towards Jasper.
 With a wood-burning sauna, solar powered systems, and access to trails for winter activities right outside the door, this is the perfect place to experience the joys of Banff in the winter.
 Each cabin has 6 beds and winter rates are around $30 CAD per bed.

-Midrange places to stay in Banff
+Best midrange places to stay in Banff

 Irwin’s is a no-frills, perfectly located midrange spot in Banff.
 If you pick up a deal, you can get a room here for under $100 CAD per night (which is a steal in Banff).